nemosminer/NemosMiner/README.md

    GUI

-      Since version 3.0 NemosMiner has a GUI making it easy to configure and run.
+     Since version 4.0 NemosMiner has a Web GUI making it easy to configure and run.
 	  Relies on config files.
 No need to edit bat files.
 Simply run NemosMiner.bat Set the config on the config tab, save, close, run NemosMiner.bat